 You might prefer to use your fingers or a vibrator to help stretch your vagina.
 If water soluble lubricants do not give enough lubrication for comfortable intercourse you may want to try a silicone based lubricant.
 These give more lubrication and are usually fine to use after any vaginal irritation caused by radiotherapy has settled down.

-Chemoradiotherapy for pelvic cancer
+Chemoradiotherapy for cancer in the pelvic area

 Always use reliable contraception if you're having chemotherapy treatment.
 You should avoid becoming pregnant, as the treatment drugs could harm the baby.
 Women who have or have had breast cancer are usually advised not to take the pill because the hormones it contains may affect the cancer.